 How would you describe your cultural identity or ethnicity?

-Sometimes, the answer is different than what we thought it would be.
+Sometimes, the answer to this question is different than you thought it would be.

 Do you belong to a group of people that you consider to be different than others where you come from?